 Systematic Withdrawal Plan.
 You may participate in the Funds' Systematic Withdrawal Plan, an investment plan that automatically moves money to your bank account from a Fund through the use of electronic funds transfers.
-You may elect to make subsequent withdrawals by transfer of a minimum of \$100 on specified days of each month into your established bank account.
+You may elect to make subsequent withdrawals by transfer of a minimum of \$100 on a periodic basis into your established bank account.
 Please contact the Funds at 866-447-4228 for more information about the Funds' Systematic Withdrawal Plan.

-Redemptions in Kind: A Fund reserves the right to honor requests for redemption or repurchase orders by making payment in whole or in part in readily marketable securities ("redemption in kind") if the amount is greater than the lesser of \$250,000 or 1% of a Fund's assets.
+Redemptions in Kind: Each Fund reserves the right to honor requests for redemption or repurchase orders by making payment in whole or in part in readily marketable securities ("redemption in kind") if the amount is greater than the lesser of \$250,000 or 1% of a Fund's assets.
 The securities will be chosen by a Fund and valued under the Fund's NAV procedures.
 A shareholder will be exposed to market risk until these securities are converted to cash and may incur transaction expenses in converting these securities to cash.
-However, the Board has determined that, until otherwise approved by the Board, all redemptions in the Funds be made in cash only.
-If the Board determines to allow the Funds to redeem in kind in the future, the Funds will provide shareholders with notice of such change to the redemption policy.
+However, the Board of Trustees has determined that, until otherwise approved by the Board of Trustees, all redemptions in the Funds be made in cash only.
+If the Board of Trustees determines to allow a Fund to redeem in kind in the future, the Fund will provide shareholders with notice of such change to the redemption policy.